Support making RiG more international!

 Studying at a UAS

-More than one million students study at Germany‘s 210 universities of applied sciences .
-Roughly half of all UASs are state-funded, and account for just under 70 per cent of UASs students.
+Almost 1.1 million students study at Germany’s approx. 210 universities of applied sciences.
+Roughly half of all UASs are state-funded, and account for more than two thirds of UAS students.
 17 of the approximately 100 private UASs are church institutions.

-Another of their strengths is the variety of dual degree courses (2022: 1,400) they offer.
+Another of their strengths is the variety of dual degree courses (2024: 1,400) they offer.
 These enable students to undergo vocational training at a partner company while pursuing their academic studies at the same time.
-Students can also obtain qualifications at a UAS on a career-integrated programme (650 degree courses) or correspondence course (850).
+Students can also obtain qualifications at a UAS on a career-integrated (1,600 degree courses) or distance learning programme (950).

 Practice-oriented research